About

 • -Food Systems Strategic Finance Planning

-CDFA is collaborating with several communities to produce strategic financing plans for local and regional food systems serving low-resourced communities.
-The plans will focus on using development finance tools to meet infrastructure, agriculture, small business, and other needs that support healthy, sustainable, and equitable local food systems development.
-These plans will boost the economies of the communities they serve and become a template for other communities to use for the development of their local and regional food systems.
+CDFA collaborated with several communities to produce strategic financing plans for local and regional food systems serving low-resourced communities.
+The plans focus on using development finance tools to meet infrastructure, agriculture, small business, and other needs that support healthy, sustainable, and equitable local food systems development.
+These plans are designed to boost the economies of the communities they serve and become a template for other communities to use for the development of their local and regional food systems.

 • The Ohio State University’s Initiative for Food and AgriCultural Transformation (InFACT)